hartmaj2/plat-arch-solids-coloring/Notes/diary.md

   - first I can experiment if the same procedure would work on `rhombicuboctahedron`

 - mentioned Brook's theorem in the thesis and added reference to magic labeling definitions

+- PY: found a useful python function `enumerate(iterable)` that returns a pair `index,elem` where elem is element of the iterable and index its index